LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 to more responses to both targets and foils in maintain- versus switch-attention trials, though the net effect was an increase in $d^\prime$ in the maintain attention condition for nearly all listeners.
-For the reverberant trials, the model indicates that listeners were better at detecting targets in the anechoic trials, but there was no significant difference in response to foils between anechoic and reverberant trials.
-For talker gender (mis)match, the model indicates both better target detection and fewer responses to foils when the target and masker talkers had different genders.
-The model also indicates a two-way interaction between reverberation and talker gender, seen in Figure \ref{fig-rev-dprime}b: somewhat paradoxically, the difference between anechoic and reverberant trials was smaller when the target and masker talkers were of different genders.
+For the reverberant trials, the model indicated that listeners were better at detecting targets in the anechoic trials, but there was no significant difference in response to foils between anechoic and reverberant trials.
+For talker gender (mis)match, the model indicated both better target detection and fewer responses to foils when the target and masker talkers had different genders.
+The model also indicated a two-way interaction between reverberation and talker gender, seen in Figure \ref{fig-rev-dprime}b: somewhat paradoxically, the difference between anechoic and reverberant trials was smaller when the target and masker talkers were of different genders.
 The three-way interaction among attention,